JdejesusIsaac/TriviaStreamNft/README.md

 # TriviaStreamNft
-# Dynamic nfts earned by viewer watching LivePeer Streams, answering questions based on ztream levels them up.
+# Dynamic nfts earned by viewer watching LivePeer Streams, answering questions based on Stream levels them up.
 Who wants to help me build this!!

 SmartContract logic: 1 contract with a “mintNft” function, user has to input correct value into mintNft() function to earn Nft.
 Nft gives user personal id.
 With this personal ID user can gain access to StreamDao.